 Social circumstances can justify a reinforcement of the action of the State to support the cohesion of society.
 But one must be aware that this reinforcement leads to statism and to the risk of violating the rights of families.

 As noted by Juris Rudevskis, an excellent jurist of this house, between statism and totalitarianism, there is but a difference of degree, while the difference between a totalitarian sate and a subsidiary state is one of nature.
 Liberal philosophers, such as Friedrich von Hayek or Chantal Delsol, think that subsidiarity is the guarantee of a sane liberalism.
 This liberalism is based on the trust in the person and the distrust towards the State, like the system of protection of human rights.
 The opposite situation, of trust in the State and distrust towards part of the population, is pernicious.
 It is unfortunately topical.

 There is a limit not to pass for a society to remain liberal.
-As you will have understood, I personally believe that the aforementioned judgments have already dangerously got close to this limit, if not have already passed it, in favour of a uniform conception of culture.
+As you will have understood, I personally believe that the aforementioned judgments have already dangerously got close to this limit, in favour of a uniform conception of culture.

-I believe that social cohesion and peace can be obtained not by force but in respecting the natural laws of human nature, in keeping a model based on subsidiarity; which does not prevent from strengthening requirements as regards social values.
+I believe that social cohesion and peace can be obtained not by force but in respecting the natural laws of human nature, in keeping a model based on subsidiarity; which does not prevent from strengthening requirements as regards social values and virtues.

-To this regard, I believe it is essential to respect the natural rights of parents and communities to create denominational schools, to pass moral values and the sense of their belonging to a community on to their children.
+To this regard, I believe it is essential to respect the natural rights of parents and communities to create denominational schools, to pass moral virtues and the sense of their belonging to a living community on to their children.

 I also believe it is fundamental to ensure, in the State schooling system, the respect of the epistemological legitimacy of religion, namely the fact that science does not answer the question of God.